Booster Seat

-"Booster Seat" is a song by Australian indie rock band Spacey Jane from their debut studio album, Sunlight (2020).
-The song peaked at number eight on the ARIA charts, and polled at number two in the Triple J Hottest 100 of 2020.
-In 2024, the song was certified 7× platinum by the Australian Recording Industry Association, having sold over 490,000 units.
+"Booster Seat" is a song by Australian indie rock band Spacey Jane from their debut studio album, Sunlight (2020), initially released alongside the album as a focus track on 12 June 2020, before being re-released as a single on 11 December 2020.

+"Booster Seat" polled at number two in Triple J's Hottest 100 of 2020, subsequently peaking at number eight on the ARIA Singles Chart and has since been certified 7× Platinum by the Australian Recording Industry Association, for sales in excess of 490,000 units.

-At the 2021 ARIA Music Awards, "Booster Seat" won Song of the Year.
-It also won Best Single at the 2020 West Australian Music Industry Awards, and Independent Song of the Year at the AIR Awards of 2021.
-Further, it was shortlisted for Song of the Year at the APRA Music Awards of 2021.
+The recipient of various awards and nominations, "Booster Seat" was awarded Song of the Year at the 2021 ARIA Music Awards, Best Single at the 2020 West Australian Music Industry Awards, and Independent Song of the Year at the 2021 AIR Awards, and was shortlisted for Song of the Year at the 2021 APRA Awards.

+Background and release

+Harper admitting its slow pace meant it was "not a standard... single choice".
+Harper has stated that "none of [the band members] really thought it was going to be that special", but once Sunlight was released, the song became a focus track.
+Its music video was directed by Matt Sav and released on 11 December 2020.

+A radio edit of the song was released on 7 May 2021.

 Composition

-"Booster Seat" took over six months to write.
-Frontman Caleb Harper said its length and slow pacing sets it apart from their previous work.
+"Booster Seat" took more than six months to write.
+Frontman Caleb Harper said its length and slow pacing set it apart from their previous work.
 The song lyrically deals with "feeling like anxiety and depression are taking control away from you".
-Al Newstead of Triple J explained "it's a complex emotional metaphor made easy to grasp by the imagery" and the "song's gorgeous refrain."
+Al Newstead of Triple J noted the song's "complex emotional metaphor" makes the imagery "easy to grasp" and pointed out "song's gorgeous refrain."

-The song came about as Harper was "messing about with some open chords on the guitar, sliding gently between the 1st and the 4th of the key."
+The song originated as a result of Harper "messing about with some open chords on the guitar, sliding gently between the 1st and the 4th of the key."
 Lead guitarist Ashton Hardman-Le Cornu then developed the riff and presented it to the producer, who originally rejected it.

+Critical reception

+Al Newstead of Australian youth broadcaster Triple J praised it as a "life-affirming song with a platinum-strength sing-along quality".
+Its chorus was listed among the best song lyrics of 2020, according to Triple J. Fellow Australian rock band Ocean Alley called the song "a warm and nostalgic masterpiece with thoughtful storytelling and instrumentation to match."